 “Womanist is to feminist as purple is to lavender.”

 Alice Walker describes pink as a feminine colour and purple has a colour for Womanism.
 She implies that the deeper colour is the greater ideological power than the lighter colour.
-Walker imposes that Womanism have different problems to overcome than feminism making Womanism more superior.
+Walker imposes that Womanism has different problems to overcome than feminism making Womanism more superior.
 Also, the notion of purple being the more vivid stand-out colour to most around.
 Purple is important to the Womanist movement because it symbolizes maturity, dignity and change.

 Modern Uses of Purple